 Good to know: If you don’t want to invest in high-quality puzzles, check your local library.
 Many libraries offer puzzles for check out, or allow patrons to play with puzzles in the library.

 Yes, you’ve made it to the age where you and baby (correction: toddler) can do crafts together.
 All you need is some tempera paint, plastic wrap and white paper.
 (Butcher paper works particularly well.)
 Cover your work surface and tape the white paper in place.
 Help your child dribble some paint onto the paper.
 Use several colors and let the colors touch.
 Then, lay a piece of plastic wrap directly on top of the paint, covering the paint and paper.
 Show your child how to move his hands over the paper to create designs in the paint; he’ll probably get the hang of it pretty quickly.

 When he’s done, carefully lift off the plastic wrap and throw it away.
 Let the paint-and-paper dry; the finished product makes great gift wrap.
 Or you can frame your baby’s works of art.

 Good to know: “My one-year-old loves making marbleized paper,” says Kate Freeman of Bright Horizons Family Solutions, a child care company.
 Kids love the tactile experience, and working with various colors helps them learn and ID colors (and even experiment with color mixing).

 14 months: Go for a walk

-*You’ve probably been on hundreds of walks with your child already.
+You’ve probably been on hundreds of walks with your child already.
 But how many times have you gone at her pace?
-Find out what catches her fancy when she’s given the time and space to explore whatever she wants (within reason, of course — the road is still off-limits!).
+Find out what sparks her interest when she’s given the time and space to explore whatever she wants (within reason, of course — the road is still off-limits.).

 15 months: Look at books